olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 It's easy to observe that such an approach also requires the initialization vector as in CBC mode.
 One of the advantages of this algorithm is that encryption and decryption methods are the same.
-Also, it does not require the appending to the text to fill all block size - we can use as much as needed.
+Also, it does not require the appending to the plaintext to fill all block size - we can use as much as needed.

 One of the highest vulnerability of this mode is that usage of same initialization vectors cause more security risks than in all previous modes.
-For example for texts $$m, \hat{m}$$ and ciphertexts $$c, \hat{c}$$ generated with same initialization vectors we can calculate $$c \oplus \hat{c} = m \oplus k \oplus \hat{m} \oplus k = m \oplus \hat{m}$$.
+For example for plaintexts $$m, \hat{m}$$ and ciphertexts $$c, \hat{c}$$ generated with same initialization vectors we can calculate $$c \oplus \hat{c} = m \oplus k \oplus \hat{m} \oplus k = m \oplus \hat{m}$$.
-So, with the knowledge of one of the open texts, hacker can easily recover the other text.
+So, with the knowledge of one of the plaintexts, hacker can easily recover the other plaintext.

 Also, if one of the $$k_i$$ appears twice, it will cause the whole chain to repeat.
 This problem is more likely to occur after a large number of encryptions (see the collisions section below), so it is obviously necessary to limit the